rumyantseva/go-velobike/README.md

 ## Contributing

 Contributors are welcome!
-Feel free to improve this project or share you ideas via [issues](https://github.com/rumyantseva/go-velobike/issues).
+Feel free to improve this project or share your ideas via [issues](https://github.com/rumyantseva/go-velobike/issues).

 Contributors (unsorted):